 - Movement: Automatic Caliber 3220

-- Bracelet: Stainless steel with polished accents
+- Bracelet: Stainless steel with upgraded clasp

 Notable Omega Speedmaster Professional References